*Not currently enrolling students

 - Facilitate the physician’s performance of therapeutic and diagnostic procedures

 Our Surgical Technologist program is designed to provide you with a solid foundation in basic sciences and teach you the skills and confidence you need to be an asset in the operating room.
-The program is accredited by The Commission on Accreditation of Allied Health Education Programs (CAAHEP) as recommended by its committee on accreditation organization member, The Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA). *The program has been placed on Probationary Accreditation as of November 19, 2018.

 This program combines classroom lectures, hands-on training in our operatory simulation lab, and clinical rotation hours at local area hospitals and surgery centers.
 Upon completion of this program, you will be eligible to sit for the National Certifying Exam for Surgical Technologists.